 Dentists can often perform the removal themselves in your local dental surgery.
 However, more complicated cases may be referred to a specialist surgeon in hospital.
 X-rays will indicate the position of your teeth to help plan the extraction.

 Having teeth removed is never an enjoyable process, but your dentist or oral surgeon will do whatever possible to limit your discomfort.
-You’ll usually receive a local anaesthetic to numb the area although some surgeries are carried out under general anaesthetic.
-If you’re very nervous it’s possible to request some kind of sedation.
+You'll usually receive a local anaesthetic to numb the area although some surgeries are carried out under general anaesthetic.
+If you're very nervous it's possible to request sedation dentistry.